aristosv/freqtrade/README.md

 Install freqtrade cryptotrading bot on a Debian 10 machine.

-The scripts provide the configuration and strategy and service files.
+The scripts provide the configuration, strategy and service files.

 You need to provide exchange API keys and Telegram token and chatID